UMAprotocol/UMIPs/UMIPs/umip-draft_compound_borrow_apr_twap_or_30_day.md

 # MARKETS, DATA SOURCES, AND PRICE FEED IMPLEMENTATION

 This price should be queried from the highest volume Uniswap or Balancer pool (Whichever one is deemed more legitimate by the UMA token holders) on Ethereum where at least one asset in the pair is CAR.
+It's expected that a single Uniswap/USDC pool will have 99% of the liquidity and volume so confusion will not arise.

-This price should be updated second by using the time weighted average price from the past 2 hours.
+This price should be updated every second by using the time weighted average price from the past 2 hours.
 Data can be queried from Uniswap/Balancer event logs on any Ethereum full node.

 Liquidator bots with access to an Ethereum full node can use this [Uniswap implementation](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/UniswapPriceFeed.js) and this [Balancer implementation](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/BalancerPriceFeed.js) for free to query current and historical data.